ArloysMacias/Near/README.md

 * Under the repository name click `Settings`

-* Under GitHub pages section find and select `Master` in the drop-down menu
+* Under ***GitHub Pages*** section find and select `master branch` in the drop-down menu

 * Click `Save

+* A green information should appear that says "Your site is published at [https://user-name.github.io/Project-Name/](https://arloysmacias.github.io/Near/)"

 ### Cloning your repository to create local copy